AnilNG12/test_1/README.md

 * [Technologies Used](#technologies-used)

 ## General Information
-- Used the sample provided loan data to perform the datanalysis to understad the previously provided loans and to derive the foctors to mitigate defaulters
+- Used the sample provided loan data to perform the datanalysis to understad the previously provided loans and to undestand the driving foctors for defaulters

 ## Approach